 Second surface is the practice of printing on the face (adhesive side) of the vinyl.
 This process enables the vinyl to be installed inside the building, away from the outdoor elements.
-Second surface graphics are protected from after-hours onlookers and have a longer life expectancy than first surface.
+Second surface graphics are protected from weather and exploring hands thus typically have a longer life expectancy than first surface.

 Second surface graphics are printed in a “mirror image” to be a right reading image for viewers.
 A print ready image for second surface will be inverted in order to print as a first surface piece.